Gilda Renfrow Six

 Meeting Walt

-Gilda and a friend Helen visited Jacksonville, NC near Camp LeJune in September of 1949.
-They went to a Youth for Christ Meeting in Jacksonville.
-There was a large crowd and they met in the court house.
-The minister told everyone to sing "Heavenly Sunshine" and then turn and greet the person behind them.
-The person behind Gilda was Walt and two buddies stationed at Camp LaJeun.
-Walt had recently completed basic training Parris Island.
-Walt was behind Gilda.
-Walt invited them to the corner drug store for a coke.
-Helen said, "No, nice girls don't go with Marines."
+Gilda and her friend Helen visited Jacksonville, NC, near Camp Lejeune in September 1949.
+They attended a Youth for Christ Meeting in Jacksonville, held at the courthouse.
+The minister asked everyone to sing "Heavenly Sunshine" and then greet the person behind them.
+The person behind Gilda was Walt, along with two buddies stationed at Camp Lejeune.
+Walt had recently completed basic training at Parris Island.

+Gilda and Walt corresponded regularly.
 Before Walt left for Camp Pendleton in California, he met Rachel and Graydon.
-Gilda completed one year at Peace and needed a summer job.
-Gilda and good friend Eva, traveled to Washington, DC, looking for work.
+Gilda completed one year at Peace College and needed a summer job.
+She and her good friend Eva traveled to Washington, DC, looking for work.

 Marriage